turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 Let's test these additions in the console.

-WAIT!
-Eeek!
-Why does my console still show 'undefined'??
-Well JavaScript is designed as a dynamic language which means that the type (string, void, boolean …) of a function `return` value is not pre-defined.
-If a function does not use a `return` statement or uses an empty return statement with no value, JavaScript automatically returns _undefined_.
-That means in JavaScript every function returns something, at the very least an "undefined".
-Chrome will display the function return value (existent or not) in the console.
-An assignment also does not include a return value, so Chrome will display "undefined".

 Okay, let's ask the console to give us the value of our variable.
 How do we do that?
 Step 1: declare the variable and it's value
 Step 2: call the variable